meunierd/python-ips/README.rst

 python-ips
 ----------

-An IPS patching application with module, cli, and PyGUI interfaces.
+An IPS patching application with api, cli, and WinForms interfaces.

 Basic Usage
 -----------